Dealing with Dementia: The Two Top Treatment Options

 - Memantine: Within the moderate to severe phases of the disease, a doctor may prescribe memantine (Namenda) that takes a different approach from the cholinesterase inhibitors, preventing the overstimulation of glutamate NMDA receptors which in turn can help rebuild limited memory functionality.
 Doctors will frequently add memantine to a patient’s care plan coupled with a cholinesterase inhibitor as the disease advances.

 Identifying the effectiveness of these treatments requires patience, as the two take four to six weeks before benefits will be realized.
 And, it’s necessary to consider the benefits versus any unfavorable side effects, which might include confusion and constipation in memantine, and nausea, vomiting and a reduced heart rate with cholinesterase inhibitors.

 One of the most effective ways to aid those dealing with dementia to live life to the fullest is by employing the services of a specially trained caregiver who understands and who will help manage the varied concerns of dementia.
-Contact Hired Hands Homecare, providers of the elder care Walnut Creek, California and the surrounding area families trust the most, for more information regarding our professional, compassionate Alzheimer’s care services for seniors.
+Contact Hired Hands Homecare, providers of the senior care Pleasanton and the surrounding area families trust the most, for more information regarding our professional, compassionate Alzheimer’s care services for seniors.